 Upon completing your doctorate, you are faced with one of your most important career decisions.
 Generally, if you do decide to pursue a career in academia, you will need to complete a postdoc phase.
 This is often key for establishing the direction of your future academic career.
-In close cooperation with the Research Promotion Section, TU-DOC - Office for Doctoral and Postdoctoral Services provides a comprehensive advisory service on your career options and how to obtain funding.
-TU-DOC is here to help you!
+In close cooperation with the Research Promotion Section, CJS' Office for Doctoral and Postdoctoral Services provides a comprehensive advisory service on your career options and how to obtain funding.
+The CJS is here to help you!
 We also seek to make use of active networking measures to strengthen staff development for postdoc employees at TU Berlin.

 There are a number of different options for you as a postdoc at TU Berlin: